georgeglessner/UnsecureBoa/README.md

 - `./start.py`

-- A lit of IP address will be stored in `unsecure.txt`
+- A list of IP address will be stored in `unsecure.txt`